 Reading Books to Babies

-You may wonder about the benefits of reading to your baby.
 An infant won't understand everything you're doing or why.
-But reading aloud to your baby is a wonderful shared activity you can continue for years to come — and it's an important form of stimulation.
+But reading aloud to your baby is a wonderful shared activity you can continue for years to come — and it's important for your baby's brain.

 - teaches a baby about communication

 - introduces concepts such as numbers, letters, colors, and shapes in a fun way

 - builds listening, memory, and vocabulary skills